 The module provides a chronology of modern history from 1789 to 1945 which concentrates principally on key political developments in European and global history such as the French Revolution, the expansion of the European empires and the two world wars.

 Roads to Modernity: An Introduction to Modern History 1789-1945 (Part 2)

 The second semester will look more broadly at economic, social and cultural issues, such as industrialisation, urbanisation, changing artistic forms and ideological transformations in order to consider the nature of modernity.
 You will spend three hours in lectures and seminars each week.

 The Contemporary World Since 1945

 The module surveys and analyses some of the main developments in world affairs since the end of the Second World War.
 This includes major international events, particularly the course and aftermath of the Cold War, as well as national and regional histories, especially in Europe, East Asia and the Middle East; the module also looks at key political and social movements.
-Attention is paid to political, economic and social forces, with students spending five hours per week in lectures and seminars.
+Attention is paid to political, economic and social forces.

 History and Politics: A Problem or a Solution?